Illinois Court Records

 Is Expungement The Same As Sealing Court Records In Illinois?

 A sealed record cannot be revealed to anyone who was not a participant in the case.
 Sealing a court record requires that agencies with case files hide them from public view.
 Anyone who wants access would need specific authorizations.
 The records still exist in agency databases; they are just inaccessible to most people.
-Some agencies and employers with the right clearance can still view it.
+Some agencies and employers with the right clearance may still view it.

 Examples of these employers are: